dxx-rebirth/dxx-rebirth/dxx-readme.txt

 we all won't be able to play it on Linux.
 More thanks:
 * My girldfriend - for being very patient :)
+* KyroMaster for great patches and good program code
 * The guys at http://www.unixboard.de for technical assistance
 * Maystorm for technical assistance and endless hours of BETA-testing
 * Sniper of http://www.descentforum.de for windows BETA-testing